maggie202506/cudy-docs-aibot/docs/glossary/switch.md

 ---
 <a name="q"></a>
 **[ Q ]**
-??? glossary-item "QoS (Quality of Service)"
+??? glossary-item "QoS"
-    A set of techniques used to prioritize critical traffic and manage network congestion.
+    (Quality of Service) A set of techniques used to prioritize critical traffic and manage network congestion.

 ---